 Choosing a Control Group for Displaced Workers

-The vast majority of studies on the earnings of displaced workers use a control group of continuously employed workers to examine the effects of initial displacements.
-This approach implies long-lived earnings reductions following displacement even if these effects are not persistent, overstating the losses relative to the true average treatment effect.
-This paper’s approach isolates the impact of an average displacement without imposing continuous employment on the control group.
-In a comparison of the standard and alternative approaches using PSID data, the estimated long-run earnings losses fall dramatically from 25 percent to 5 percent.
-Model simulations reinforce these empirical findings.
+The vast majority of studies on the earnings of displaced workers use a control group of never-displaced workers to examine the effects of initial displacements.
+This approach attributes earnings declines due to all future job instability to the initial displacement event, overstating the losses relative to the average treatment effect.
+This paper's approach isolates the impact of an average displacement without conditioning on future displacement status in the control group.
+In comparisons of the standard and alternative approaches using PSID data, the estimated long-run earnings losses fall dramatically from 25 percent to as low as 5 percent.

 Krolikowski, Pawel M. 2017.
 “Choosing a Control Group for Displaced Workers.”
 Federal Reserve Bank of Cleveland, Working Paper No. 16-05R. https://doi.org/10.26509/frbc-wp-201605r